You’re an up-and-coming brand that just started working with a food distributor to get your product into more retail locations.

 Often, distributors, like KeHE or UNFI, have odd receiving hours and require you to make deliveries in the middle of the night or very early in the morning.

 To compound things further, these receiving hours can change from warehouse to warehouse even within a food distributor’s own network.

-A successful delivery in these instances requires a carrier that has adapted their service hours to meet these specific operating timetables.
+Successful delivery in these instances requires a carrier that has adapted its service hours to meet these specific operating timetables.